 • Create a custom report of your choice

 On the medical plans and custom reports, the sales person may or may not be able to perform the task.
 They are, after all, not implementation experts.
 If that’s the case, make sure to have a support person or an implementation expert provide a presentation on those processes.
-As the person shows these processes, make sure and score how easy or how hard the process seems to be.
+As the person shows these processes, be sure to score how easy or how hard the process seems to be.
 At the end of five demos, you will have a clear understanding as to which HR software products meet your needs and which are going to require the least amount of training and time to maintain.

 Visit our Blog, HR Software Blog, to comment on article.